-We don’t want our dates to come across as too needy too early, but as long as Nadiya can communicate a mixture of strength and weakness, I think we could appreciate her honesty and realism.
+We don’t want our dates to come across as too needy too early, but as long as Nadiya can communicate a mixture of strength and weakness, I think her date could appreciate her honesty and realism.
 No one needs perfection in their partner – maybe there’s that fantasy when we first start dating someone, but for it to turn into a relationship, perfection won’t encourage sharing and growth together.
 A bit of vulnerability can be very attractive.

 We’re all a crazy mix of contradictions – we want stimulating jobs but we don’t want to be pushed over the edge; we like to set goals but we sometimes need to curl up and hide under a blanket; we want intimacy but we shy away from putting the work into revealing our weak spots.
 So don’t wait until you have it all sorted in your mind before you talk to your date about your inner conflicts.
 And encourage them to do the same!

 Get support from others